Sudan at the 2008 Summer Olympics: Women's competition

 Malbas Jamous Nawal El-Jack, known more generally as Nawal El Jack, was an athlete who represented Sudan in the women's 400 meters while at the Beijing Olympics.
 She was born in Khartoum, the Sudanese capital, in October 1988 and was 19 years old at the time of her competitions at the Beijing Olympics.
-El Jack had not previously competed at any Olympic games.
+El Jack had not previously competed at any Olympic Games.
 During the event's qualification round, El Jack competed in the sixth heat against seven other athletes.
 She finished third in the event with a time of 52.77 seconds, defeating Kineke Alexander of Saint Vincent and the Grenadines (52.87 seconds) but falling behind Great Britain's Nicola Sanders (51.81 seconds).
 The leader of El Jack's heat was Jamaica's Novlene Williams (51.52 seconds).
 Of the 50 competing athletes, El Jack ranked 30th. she advanced to the next round.

 El Jack competed in the third heat during the semifinal round, facing seven other athletes.
 During the course of the race, Nawal El Jack finished last with a time of 54.18 seconds; she placed directly behind seventh-place finalist DeeDee Trotter of the United States (51.87 seconds) and sixth-place finalist Folashade Abugan of Nigeria (51.30 seconds) in a heat led by Russia's Yulia Gushchina (50.48 seconds) and Botswana's Amantle Montsho (50.54 seconds).
 24 athletes advanced to semifinals; El Jack placed last of them.
 She did not advance to the final round.

 Muna Jabir Adam represented Sudan at the Beijing Olympics by participating in the women's 400 meters hurdles race.
 Born in Al-Ubayyid, a provincial capital in then-central Sudan, Gabir was 21 years old at the time of participation in the Beijing Olympics.
-She had not previously competed at any Olympic games.
+She had not previously competed at any Olympic Games.
 During the course of the August 17 qualification races, Gabir competed in the fourth heat, which included seven athletes.
-She finished the race in 57.16 seconds, placing ahead of Trinidad and Tobago's Josanne Lucas (57.76 seconds) and behind Kazakhstan's Tatyana Azarova (56.88 seconds) in a heat led by Russia's Ekaterina Bikert (55.15 seconds) and Poland's Anna Jesien (55.35 seconds).
+She finished the race in 57.16 seconds, placing ahead of Trinidad and Tobago's Josanne Lucas (57.76 seconds) and behind Kazakhstan's Tatyana Azarova (56.88 seconds) in a heat led by Russia's Ekaterina Bikert (55.15 seconds) and Poland's Anna Jesień (55.35 seconds).
 Of the qualification round's 27 participants, Gabir ranked 20th.
 She did not advance to later rounds.